-In this article, you will learn how to connect to a Couchbase cluster to create, read, update, and delete documents and how to write simple parametrized N1QL queries.
+In this tutorial, you will learn how to connect to a Couchbase Capella cluster to create, read, update, and delete documents and how to write simple parametrized SQL++ queries.

 To run this prebuilt project, you will need: